There was an error with your log in

 If you need assistance selecting the right insurance for your group, let us know and we will be happy to help!

-• Secure your spot for 2025 with a 10% deposit!
-This tour gets sold out very quickly, but with early-bird booking, you’ll be the first one to know.
-Pick the month that suits you best and we’ll let you know once the dates are live—don’t risk missing out on your bucket list adventure!
+Secure your early bird spot with a 10% deposit!
+This tour gets sold out very quickly, but with early-bird booking, you will be the first one to know about any new upcoming dates.
+Pick your preferred dates without the risk of your bucket list adventure selling out!

 • Only 10% of the total amount should be paid as a deposit upon booking.
-This deposit is non-refundable, but can be transferred to another 57hours adventure in case the dates don’t suit you by the end of the year.
+This deposit is non-refundable, but can be transferred to another 57hours adventure anytime in case the dates don’t suit you.

-• Once the set dates for the following season are live, you can confirm your booking by the end of this year by paying another 20% of the total amount.
+• Once the dates are set, you can confirm your booking by paying another 20% of the total amount.

 • The final balance is due 3 months (90 days) prior to departure.